 In Wisconsin, students are broken up into delegations based on location.
 Here in the Chippewa Valley, we have two delegations: Eau Claire and Chippewa.
 Each delegation is headed up by at least one adult advisor.

-Membership in YIG requires that students attend weekly meetings at the YMCA and choose a program area that they would like to participate in - legislature, judicial, or press corps.
+Membership in YIG requires that students attend weekly meetings at the YMCA or virtually and choose a program area that they would like to participate in - legislature, judicial, or media.
 A brief description of each of these branches can be found below.
 Our Sunday meetings are used to bring our whole delegation together to get to know each other and discuss items such as fundraising, delegation orientation, officer and committee nominations, and more, as well as work on our bills and briefs.

 Does it cost anything?

 There are fees associated with this program, which are used to pay for travel and accommodations for the conferences, as well as for fees incurred through the state office to support the conference.
 There are student-led fundraising opportunities available throughout the year as well as financial assistance through the YMCA of the Chippewa Valley to help defray some of these costs.
 This truly is a wonderful program and we will not turn anyone away due to an inability to pay!
 The cost for the 2021-2022 program year is $300.
 A $100 deposit is due upon registration and full payment is due by the December 12 meeting.